influxdata/telegraf/plugins/outputs/stackdriver/README.md

   ## By default, telegraf will use whatever type the metric comes in as.
   ## However, for some use cases, forcing int64, may be preferred for values:
   ##   * source: use whatever was passed in
-  ##   * float64: preferred datatype to allow queries by PromQL.
+  ##   * double: preferred datatype to allow queries by PromQL.
   # metric_data_type = "source"

   ## Custom resource type